 Introduction to Arduino and programming .
 There is also a “quick walk-through video” of this tutorial.
-My practicals which use this tutorial have an introductory presentation (pdf).
-Further directions: We will build a distance meter in this tutorial.
+We will build a distance meter in this tutorial.
 It uses an ultrasonic distance sensor to sense the distance to an object nearby.
-It consist of the … Continue reading Tutorial: build a distance sensor with an alarm →
+It consist of the following steps: 1.
+Connect and test the OLED display Before you start connecting … Continue reading Tutorial: build a distance sensor with an alarm →

 Part of series about Android App Development.
 This is the second article, in which you will learn to create a first interactive userinterface.